yanxon/yanxon.github.io/notes/Programming/Host-Jekyll-Github.md

 The truth is that I didn't build the website from scratch.
 The entire scripts/codes for this website are written by [Hydejack](https://www.hydejack.com).
 Hydejack allows its users to use their creation for free with limited features.
 However, features such as resume builder, newsletter box, and project sorting are available for $59.
 For my blogging purpose, I'm going to stick with the free version for the website.

-The website is a static site—the most basic type of website which delivers to the user exactly as stored; a static website is one that is usually written in plain HTML In contrast, A dynamic website is written using a server-side scripting language like PHP, ASP, JSP, or Coldfusion; one can create a dynamically interactive user interface with a dynamic web pages.
+The website is a static siteâ€”the most basic type of website which delivers to the user exactly as stored; a static website is one that is usually written in plain HTML In contrast, A dynamic website is written using a server-side scripting language like PHP, ASP, JSP, or Coldfusion; one can create a dynamically interactive user interface with a dynamic web pages.

 Jekyll is a static web pages generator for personal, project, or organization sites and it is written in Ruby.
 It's great for bloggin purposes.
 Hydejack created a theme based on the Jekyll platform.
 You can find it [here](https://rubygems.org/search?utf8=%E2%9C%93&query=jekyll-theme).